1999 Indian general election: 1999 Lok Sabha vote of confidence

 On 17 April 1999 the Bharatiya Janata Party (BJP) coalition government led by prime minister Atal Bihari Vajpayee failed to win a confidence vote in the Lok Sabha (India's lower house) by a single vote due to the withdrawal of one of the government's coalition partners – the All India Anna Dravida Munnetra Kazhagam (AIADMK).
 The general secretary of the AIADMK J. Jayalalithaa, had consistently threatened to withdraw support from the ruling coalition if certain demands were not met, in particular the sacking of the Tamil Nadu government, control of which she had lost three years prior to her arch rival M. Karunanidhi.
 The BJP accused Jayalalithaa of making the demands in order to avoid standing trial for a series of corruption charges, and no agreement between the parties could be reached leading to the government's defeat.

-Sonia Gandhi, as leader of the opposition and largest opposition party (Indian National Congress) was unable to form a coalition of parties large enough to secure a working majority in the Lok Sabha.
+Sonia Gandhi, as leader of the opposition and largest opposition party (Indian National Congress), was unable to form a coalition of parties large enough to secure a working majority in the Lok Sabha.
+Neither Mulayam Singh nor Jayalalithaa supported Gandhi, instead Jayalalithaa proposed West Bengal chief minister Jyoti Basu for prime minister; he also declined the position.
 Thus shortly after the no confidence motion, President K. R. Narayanan dissolved the Parliament and called fresh elections.
 Atal Bihari Vajpayee remained caretaker prime minister till the elections were held later that year.

+Election schedule

+The polling schedule for the 1999 general elections was announced by the Chief Election Commissioner M. S. Gill on 11 July 1999.
+It was revised on 3 August 1999.
+The revised schedule is given below.